David929292/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## AutoML
 - AZ AML provides the user with a possibility to tune a multitude of models for classification, regression and time series scenarios.
-- It is particularly well suited to check for promising approaches to a certain problem.
+- It is particularly well suited to check for promising approaches to a certain problem

 ## Pipeline comparison
-- With little surprise, the automated model performed better than the hypertuned approach.
+- With some surprise, the automated model did not perform significantly better than the simple  hypertuned approach
-- This is due to the simple tuning of the logistic regression as well as the more elaborate technqiques employed by AZ AML.
-- Numerically, the logistic regression returned an accuracy of .... on test data, whereas the best performing AZ AML approach of ... proved to be .... accurate on test data.
+- Quantitavely, the logistic regression returned an accuracy of .9112 on test data, whereas the best performing AZ AML approach of using a Voting Ensemble of algorithms proved to be .9175 accurate
-**Compare the two models and their performance.
-What are the differences in accuracy?
-In architecture?
-If there was a difference, why do you think there was one?**

 ## Future work
-- AZ prompted a warning in relation to class imbalance.
+- AZ prompted a warning in relation to class imbalance
-- As such, to improve classification for out of sample observations, SMOTE or some other method of handling class imbalance seems promising.
+- As such, to improve classification for out of sample observations, SMOTE or some other method of handling class imbalance seems promising
-- It might be worth to check out further metrics to ensure reliable out of sample classifications.
+- It might be worth to check out further metrics to ensure reliable out of sample classifications